Jcamilorada/Unit_Testing/src/com/cafeto/junit/README.md

 ###ExpectedException

-As simple at it may look this it is powerful tool to prove the exceptions created in your code.
+As simple at it may look this it is powerful tool to prove exceptions to the normal execution of the code.
 Here is an example:

 ```java
 //You can find this example at http://www.asjava.com/junit/junit-3-vs-junit-4-comparison/